 Zelda sat up properly, tilting her head towards the shell, but keeping a fair amount of distance between herself and the "waste."
 "So why are there hundreds of pixie particles floating around Lake Hylia?
 And what does any of this have to do with the fires in Hyrule Market?"

 Link's forehead creased with seriousness.
 "That's the thing.
 Did you know fairies are a source of energy for the Kokiri?
-It's how the forest stays warm, even though the sun's rays could never penetrate the forest's think canopy.
+It's how the forest stays warm, even though the sun's rays could never penetrate the forest's thick canopy.
 Their bodies radiate heat the Kokiri use for building fires, cooking food, and so on.
 It's this same radiant energy, or radiant heating, that gives fairies their glow.
 Essentially, a fairy is a flying orb of heat."

 "Wait, wait."
 Zelda shook her head, hands in the air.
 "Are you suggesting that fairies, the same fairies designed by our patrons, Nayru and Farore," Zelda brought her hands to her heart, "as gifts to the peoples of Hyrule, are responsible for setting fire to the town?
 The same fairies you've traveled with through all your lifetimes and have in essence been your strongest and closest allies, aside from me?"
 She finished her sentence short of breath.